-The Okolehao trail is an out and back trail so you hike 2.5 miles in and then return down the same track 2.5 miles back.
-However, the mile markers seem to end after mile 1.75.
-This led to some confusion.
+The Okolehao trail is an out and back trail so you hike 1.5 miles in and then return down the same track 1.5 miles back.
+The trail doesn’t really finish but the mile markers do, which led to some confusion.
 I ended up hiking all the way up Hihimanu Ridge to Twin Peaks.
 I will first detail the Okolehau Trail as it is normally trekked and then discuss the extra distance to Twin Peaks.

 The trail begins across a short footbridge near the parking lot.
-Mud seemed to be everywhere on this trail although it had just rained, which is common on Kauai.
+The mud seemed to be everywhere on this trail although it had just rained, which is common for hikes on Oahu and Kauai.
 The first 30 minutes of the Okolehau Trail was incredibly slippery.
 It was almost comical as we tried to make our way up the hike without falling over.
 Spikes could be handy in this first section.

 After the initial incline, the trail becomes less slick but still muddy.
 For the majority of the hike, you are walking through the forest and get some nice shade, although the humidity was very high.